hissssst/pathex/guides/modifiers.md

 > ```

-But passed integers are exanded into list matching this makes it very efficent for view data from structure
+But passed integers are exanded into list matching this makes it very efficent to view data from the structure

-For example `path(1 / :x, :json)` will generate closure with
+For example `path 1 / :x, :json` generates closure with

 ```elixir
 case input do
   [_, %{x: value} | _] ->